The Process

 100% focused on YOU

 The absolutely most common need I find among junior faculty is the need for someone to be focused 100% on them.
-Typically a junior person's mentor has their own lab to run and their own students and postdocs to train.
-Sure, you, junior faculty member, are important, and most senior faculty do spend untold hours helping junior faculty with grant applications.
+Typically a junior person's faculty mentor has their own lab to run and their own students and postdocs to train.
+Sure, you, junior faculty member, are important, and senior faculty do spend countless hours helping junior faculty with grant applications.
 And senior faculty give fabulous and invaluable advice (advice that I cannot give).
 But the junior person still needs someone to be completely focused on them, their words, their document, their thoughts, their what-ifs, their struggles.
 That's where I come in.
 And that's what I enjoy doing and think I am good at.

 I’ve found that the people who benefit most from working with me: